Lessons need manual checking

 Workflow guides

-Use these guides to connect payout statements with lesson history, teacher rates, attendance, and reports.
+Use these guides to connect payout statements with lesson history, teacher rates, attendance, student billing, and reports.

-Start with demo data to see whether completed lessons, rates, payable lessons, cancellations, and PDF statements match your school process.
+Start with demo data to see whether completed lessons, attendance context, rates, payable lessons, cancellations, and PDF statements match your school process.